hivesolutions/scudum/README.md

 * Light version of the kernel (less file systems)
 * Optimization on RAM usage at boot post script on boot (http://www.stockwith.uklinux.net/hints/)
-* Suport for PXE serving
+* Support for PXE serving
 * Support for SCU files

 ## References